 \begin{thm} \textsc{Thurton norm ball for irreducible boundary-irreducible 3-manifolds with $b_1 \leq B$} is in \textbf{FNP}. \end{thm}

 \begin{proof} Let $d = \dim (H^1(X; \mathbb{R})/W)$, and denote by $B_{\bar{x}}$ the unit ball of the induced Thurston norm $\overline{x}$ on $H^1(X; \mathbb{R})/W$:

 Then $B_{\bar{x}}$ is a convex polyhedron.
 The boundary, $\partial B_{\bar{x}}$, inherits a facial structure from $B_{\bar{x}}$, where the faces of $\partial B_{\bar{x}}$ correspond to faces of $B_{\bar{x}}$ except for the face $B_{\bar{x}}$ itself.
 In particular, top-dimensional faces of $\partial B_{\bar{x}}$ correspond to facets of $B_{\bar{x}}$, and from now on a top-dimensional face refers to a top-dimensional face of $\partial B_{\bar{x}}$.
-The plan of the proof is as follows: \begin{enumerate} \item A basis for the subspace $W$ consisting of classes with Thurston norm zero is given to us non-deterministically. \item The list of vertices $V$ and faces $\mathcal{F}$ is given to us non-deterministically. \item We verify that for each face $F \in \mathcal{F}$, the vertices of $F$ actually lie on the same face. \item Let $P$ be the space obtained by patching together geometric realisations of given top-dimensional faces of $\partial B_{\bar{x}}$ along their common boundaries.
+The plan of the proof is as follows: \begin{enumerate} \item A basis for the subspace $W$ consisting of classes with Thurston norm zero is given to us non-deterministically. \item The list of vertices $V$ and faces $\mathcal{F}$ is given to us non-deterministically. \item We verify that for each element $F \in \mathcal{F}$, the vertices of $F$ actually lie on the same face of $\partial B_{\bar{x}}$. \item Let $P$ be the space obtained by patching together geometric realisations of given top-dimensional elements of $\mathcal{F}$ along their common boundaries.
 We have the maps